 - NOTE: Every gluten free flour blend performs a little differently.
 Some of the starchy blends need more liquid than others.
 Use the photo as a guide to the consistency that the gluten free pancake batter should be.

 - Heat a skillet, cast-iron pan, or griddle to medium temperature.
-Add a little light oil if your skillet is not non-stick.
+Add 1 tablespoon oil if your skillet is not non-stick.

 - Test to make sure your skillet is hot by dropping a small droplet of water onto the skillet.
 If it sizzles, the skillet is ready.